10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 4. Incorporate Plyometric Training

-Plyometric exercises, which involve quick, explosive movements, can help improve your power, agility, and neuromuscular control.
-These exercises teach your body to absorb and produce force efficiently, which is essential for preventing ACL tears in basketball.
+Plyometric exercises, which involve quick, explosive movements, can help build your power, agility, and neuromuscular control.
+These exercises train your body to absorb and produce force efficiently, which is essential for preventing ACL tears in basketball.

 Include these plyometric drills in your training: